Amazonian Kichwas: Politics and spiritual beliefs

-The forest has a soul called animas and that soul allows the vegetation to remain diverse and healthy.
+They believe that the forest has a soul called animas and that soul allows the vegetation to remain diverse and healthy.
 When deforestation happens, the forest loses part of its soul and it has bad consequences on the villages of that area.
-The souls of the tree is gone when the vegetation dies and the inhabitants of the land are not protected by the spirit of the forest.
+The souls of the tree are gone when the vegetation dies and the inhabitants of the land are not protected by the spirit of the forest.
 It is believed that deforestation and the recent increase in oil pollution is related to a higher incidence of diseases in the communities.
 To combat the negative spiritual outcomes of this modern problem, the communities replant trees and much of their daily life is dedicated to maintaining a healthy forest.
 Even with their strong desire to maintain a healthy relationship with the rainforest spirit, the lack of protections laws leads to arrested progress.
-In 2007, President Correa announced that he would protect the amazon from loggers and oil companies.
+In 2007, President Correa announced that he would protect the Amazon from loggers and oil companies.
 Those promises were never followed and the people remained helpless.
-Organizations such a have pushed for land titling since there is no way of inhibiting oil companies and loggers from taking over the land where the Kichwas live.
+Organizations have pushed for land titling since there is no way of inhibiting oil companies and loggers from taking over the land where the Kichwas live.
 Today, modern Runas seek to preserve their culture and Amazonian traditions through the energetic drink name from Guayusa.
 This plant has the same amount of caffeine as coffee, but is not as strong and preferred by Kichwa communities.